InfraSIM/docs/docs/installation.rst

 Pre-requisite
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Several mandatory configuration has to be made as below which is required for InfraSIM virtualization-nesting design. `How to install VMWare ESXi <how_to.html#how-to-install-vmware-esxi-on-physical-server>`_ descripted a example of how to achieve them when installing and configuring VMWare ESXi.
+Several mandatory configuration has to be made as below which is required to accommodate InfraSIM virtualization-nesting design. `How to install VMWare ESXi <how_to.html#how-to-install-vmware-esxi-on-physical-server>`_ describes a example of how to achieve them when installing and configuring VMWare ESXi.

 #.
 Virtual InfraSIM servers runs in the best performance if hardware-assisting technology has been enabled on underlying physical machines.
 These technology includes VT-d feature and AMD-V for processors from Intel and AMD.